mayerantoine/breast_cancer_classification/README.md

 ```

 ### Results
-*TODO*: What are the results you got with your automated ML model?
-What were the parameters of the model?
-How could you have improved it?
 The best model from Auto ML is a VotingEnsemble with an AUC Weighted score of **0.99675** and **0.9753** accuracy.

-*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.
 <p align='center'>
 <img src="screens\best_automl_model.JPG" width="460" heigth = "400"  style="float: center; margin-right: 20px;" />
 </p>

 ## Hyperparameter Tuning
-*TODO*: What kind of model did you choose for this experiment and why?
-Give an overview of the types of parameters and their ranges used for the hyperparameter search.
-For this experiment we used a Random Forest  ,which we fine tuned using Grid Sampling for the follwing hyperparameter : max_dept, max_features,min_sample_leaf,n_estimators.
+For this experiment we used a Random Forest  ,which we fine tuned using Grid Sampling for the following hyperparameter : max_dept, max_features,min_sample_leaf,n_estimators.

 ```
 ps = GridParameterSampling({